Back to Course

 • Listening: 1-2 hours

-The course pieces are flexible and allow you to tailor the amount and difficulty of work to your student.
+The course pieces are very flexible and allow you to tailor the amount and difficulty of work to your student.

 Listening Library & Equipment

-I will also give advice on choosing listening equipment for various setups, whether you want to listen on headphones or build your own stereo system.
+Finally, in the following steps I will also give advice on choosing listening equipment for various setups, whether you want to listen on headphones or build your own stereo system.